+– What APIs, data models, signalling requirements and protocols are required for network automation?

 – What new Recommendations are required to support bearer and resource control for new application areas such as unicast/multicast flows for IPTV service, home networking, and mobility?

 – What new Recommendations are required to support handover control for mobility?